 - 6 tablespoons unsalted butter, at room temperature

 - 3 cups powdered sugar, sifted

-- 1 teaspoon vanilla bean paste
+- 1 teaspoon vanilla or vanilla bean paste

-- Whisk the flour, cocoa powder, and salt in a medium bowl.
+- Whisk the flour, cocoa powder and salt in a medium bowl.
 Set aside.

 - Place the buttermilk in a measuring cup and stir in the food coloring and vanilla.